zendyani/figma-image-compression/README.md

 # Figma plugin to export compressed images

-This GitHub repository serves as a demonstration of creating a Figma plugin using TypeScript, ReactJS, and Vite.
+This GitHub repository serves as a demonstration of creating a Figma plugin using TypeScript and React.

 For a live demonstration, you can visit the following link: https://www.figma.com/community/plugin/1284557222547216612/image-minifire